ergo-services/ergo/docs/networking/network-transparency.md

 If both peers have a sentinel registered, the receiver decodes it to its own local instance, so `errors.Is(err, ErrInvalidOrder)` returns true across the network.
 If the sender has not registered it, the error arrives with the correct text but a fresh identity, and `errors.Is` against the original sentinel returns false.
 Code that branches on identity needs the sentinel registered on the sender side.

+Sentinels have to be `errors.New` values. `gen.Errorf` produces a `*gen.Error`, which the error cache refuses to register: the encoder has a dedicated branch for `*gen.Error` and takes it before it consults the cache, so a registered chain would still be encoded field by field and rebuilt as a new value on the receiver, leaving `errors.Is` false against the original.
+The text arrives intact, which is what makes this mistake invisible in logs and in single-node tests.

+Structure is the other limit.
+In a field declared as `error`, two things keep it: a sentinel value registered on both peers, and `*gen.Error`.
+A concrete error type of your own keeps nothing - `RegisterType` refuses any type that implements `error`, and the error encoder consults neither the type registry nor a custom `MarshalEDF`, so such a value goes on the wire as its `Error()` text and arrives as a plain error.
+Anything structured that the receiver has to compute with belongs in a typed field beside the error rather than inside it.

 ### Preserving Wrap Chains Across the Network

 `fmt.Errorf("...: %w", err)` is the standard Go idiom for wrapping.
 Locally it works as expected: `errors.Is` and `errors.Unwrap` follow the chain.
 Across the network, the chain collapses to a flat string: the receiver sees the correct `err.Error()` text, but `errors.Is(err, originalMarker)` returns false and `errors.Unwrap(err)` returns nil.